AlexDobsonPleming/federated-learning-clinical-safety-client/README.md

-# 🚀 Mantine Next.js Client
+# Federated Learning Clinical Safety Dashboard Client

 This is the React front-end for the Federated Learning Clinical Safety Server, built with Next.js App Router and Mantine UI.